Basil Brown: Early life

-By 1934 the smallholding had become so unviable that Brown gave it up.
-In August 1935 he and May rented a cottage named Cambria in The Street, Rickinghall, where they lived until their deaths, having purchased it in the 1950s.
+By 1934, the smallholding had become so unviable that Brown gave it up.
+From 1935, he had a semi-regular income from paid archaeological work, but at a lower wage of £1–10 shillings a week, less than the agricultural minimum wage, so that he had to continue working as an insurance agent.
+He also joined the police as a special constable.

-Brown also had links to Culford School throughout his adult life, working as a live in stoker and cycling home every two weeks.
-Many of the boys formed a lifelong passion for archaeology thanks to their trips to West Stow.
+In August 1935, the Browns rented a cottage named Cambria, The Street, Rickinghall, where they lived until their deaths, having purchased it in the 1950s.

 Astronomical work

-On 27 November 1918 Brown joined the British Astronomical Association at the invitation of W. F. Denning and A. Grace Cook.
-Brown observed the final stages of the transit of Mercury early in the morning of 7 May 1924 with a 2” (50mm) aperture telescope.
+On 27 November 1918, Brown joined the British Astronomical Association at the invitation of W. F. Denning and A. Grace Cook.
+Brown observed the final stages of the transit of Mercury early in the morning of 7 May 1924 with a 2" (50mm) aperture telescope.
 In the same year he published articles on astronomical mapping and cataloguing in The English Mechanic and World of Science magazine.
 To mark the centenary of the death of Stephen Groombridge, Brown published an article on him in the journal of the BAA in 1932.
-Also in 1932 Brown’s Astronomical Atlases, Maps and Charts: An Historical and General Guide appeared in print which he had been working on since 1928.
+Also in 1932 Brown's Astronomical Atlases, Maps and Charts: An Historical and General Guide appeared in print which he had been working on since 1928.
 Brown also observed meteors, the aurora and the zodiacal light for the BAA.
-However in 1934 Brown’s strained financial circumstances forced him to let his membership lapse.
+However in 1934 Brown's strained financial circumstances forced him to let his membership lapse.
 Astronomical Atlases was sufficiently popular to be reprinted in 1968, with his publisher describing it as "filling an inexplicable gap in the literature".

 Early archaeological career

 In his spare time Brown continued to investigate the countryside in north Suffolk for Roman remains.
 Intrigued by the alignment of ancient sites, he used a compass and measurements to uncover eight medieval buildings (one at Burgate, where his father had been born), identified Roman settlements, and traced ancient roads.

 His investigations of Roman industrial potteries led in 1934 to the discovery, excavation and successful removal to Ipswich Museum in 1935 of a Roman kiln at Wattisfield.
 In this way Brown got to know Guy Maynard, curator of the Museum (1920 to 1952) and H. A. Harris, secretary of the Suffolk Institute of Archaeology.
 He applied to Maynard to work for the museum on a contractual basis.
 His first contract with the Museum and the Suffolk Institute was for thirteen weeks of work in 1935 at Stuston and at Stanton Chare at £2 per week.
 At the latter site Brown discovered a Roman villa, leading to excavations that extended to three seasons of about thirty weeks in 1936–38 (until 1939, according to Maynard).
-Archaeological work started to provide a semi-regular income for him, but at a lower wage of £1 10 shillings per week, less than the agricultural minimum wage, so that he had to continue working as an insurance agent.
-He also joined the police as a special constable.